Definition and Scope

 Securitization backing: Islamic securities (Sukuk) often use repurchase agreements to ensure bondholders get principal back at maturity.
 The originator promises to repurchase the underlying assets at the bond maturity date.

-Commodity financing: A business may sell inventory to a finance partner with the promise to buy it back as sales improve.
-This is called Tawarruq and is covered in the Tawarruq standard, but repurchase mechanics appear here.
+Commodity financing: A business may sell inventory to a finance partner with a promise or option to buy it back as sales improve.
+This is a repurchase or buyback liquidity structure, not classical tawarruq.
+Tawarruq has its own sale sequence and is covered separately, though both structures can appear in liquidity management.

 Prohibited Structures